 Your child’s sinuses are not fully developed until age 20.
 However, children can still suffer from sinus infection.
 Although small, the maxillary (behind the cheek) and ethmoid (between the eyes) sinuses are present at birth.
 Sinusitis is difficult to diagnose in children because respiratory infections are more frequent, and symptoms can be subtle.
 Unlike a cold or allergy, bacterial sinusitis requires a physician’s diagnosis and Sinusitis Treatment with an antibiotic to prevent future complications.

 The following symptoms may indicate a sinus infection in your child:

 If despite appropriate medical therapy these symptoms persist, care should be taken to seek an underlying cause.
 The role of allergy and frequent upper respiratory infections should be considered.

 As always, an ounce of prevention is worth a pound of cure.
-To avoid developing sinusitis during a cold or allergy attack, keep your sinuses clear by:
+In order to avoid developing Sinusitis Novi patients should keep their sinuses clear during a cold or allergy attack by:

 You're entitled to a higher quality of life.
 At ENT Specialists, our warm and compassionate team will keep you comfortable and happy throughout your relief journey.
 Schedule your one-on-one consultation today to experience the difference ENT Specialists can make in your life!
 We offer ENT treatments in Novi, Brighton, and Bingham Farms.